ABOUT

 As from April 2016 I am (British Association of Counselling and Psychotherapy) BACP Accredited in Psychotherapy & Counselling – that means I have the rubber stamp approval from the British Association of Psychotherapy and Counselling and deemed to meet 'the quality standard for a competent experienced practitioner and professional recognition of the quality of your practice.'

 In 2018, I professionally qualified as a BACP Level 5 Counsellor for Young People.
-This qualification underpins my extensive experience for young people counselling and the supervision I provide other young people counsellors.
+This qualification underpins my extensive experience for young people counselling and the supervision I provide to other young people counsellors.

 In 2022 I undertook a Level 2 in Understand Autism.
 I feel it is important to develop an understanding in neurodiversity, and the impact this can have on the person's life path and their relationships.